Liberte Small 3.25" Porcelain Plant Pot

 30-day return policy

 The Liberte Small is a 3.25-inch porcelain plant pot with a matching saucer.
-Porcelain fires denser and smoother than standard ceramic, which is the structural reason it survives a dishwasher cycle without the glaze crazing or the body absorbing moisture between uses.
-The drainage hole is in the bottom, where drainage holes belong.
-The saucer catches what drains.
-Both pieces are fired together so the fit is exact rather than approximate over time.
+Porcelain fires denser and smoother than standard ceramic, which is why it survives a dishwasher cycle without the glaze crazing or the body taking on water.
+The drainage hole is in the bottom, where drainage holes belong, and the saucer catches what drains.
+The pot and saucer are made and glazed to match, so the fit stays clean over time.
+Plenty of botanical gardens and museums stock the Liberte, part of the 200-plus institutions across 40-plus countries that carry Chive.
+It's built well enough to belong there and practical enough that people actually use it.

 Product detail